 With these wonderful DIY kites, let your artistry soar this Makar Sankranti!
 These kiting ideas are sure to provoke peals of laughter and fun and are ideal methods for kids to embrace the spirit of Sankranti.
 This DIY hobby will have you and your family crafting lovely kites from scratch, saving you a trip to an expensive art store.

-For more kids craft ideas, check out The Real School website.
+For more kids craft ideas, check out The Real School Of Montessori website.